 - The rideshare app was active: If the rideshare app was on and the driver was either en route to pick up a passenger or already carrying one, it’s usually the rideshare company’s insurance carrier that is responsible for your damages if the driver is found to be at fault.

 - A third party caused the crash: When it comes to collisions caused by a third-party individual like a pedestrian, cyclist, or another driver, their respective insurance company is responsible for covering the resulting damages.
 Our team has extensive knowledge of how fault is assigned in these accidents.

-Your Georgetown, KY, Uber and Lyft accident lawyer will investigate your case and negotiate with the liable insurance company.
+Your Georgetown personal injury lawyer will investigate your case and negotiate with the liable insurance company.